zhandos717/doc/en/fields/belongs-to.md

 > [!TIP]
 > MoonShine is a very convenient and functional tool.
 However, to use it, you need to be confident in the basics of Laravel.

-Don't forget to specify in the database table that the field can accept `Nullable` values.
+Don't forget to specify in the database table that the field can accept a `Null` value.

 <a name="placeholder"></a>
 ## Placeholder